NimoKwarkye/stats_tool_repo/README.md

 - **Customizable Visualizations:**

-  - **Interactive Plots:** Experiment with various plot types to interpret model outcomes, observe loss curves, and compare prediction intervals.
+  - **Interactive Plots:** Experiment with various plot types to interpret model outcomes and compare prediction intervals.
   - **Material Dark Theme:** Enjoy an aesthetically pleasing UI that emphasizes clarity and focus during intensive data analysis sessions.

 - **Streamlined Workflow Persistence:**

   - **Save & Load Pipelines:** Persist your ML workflow as a JSON graph and rehydrate it later for iterative enhancement or deployment.

+- **Deploying Models:**

+  - **Save Model:** Save ML models as pickel objects for deployment.

 ---